What is a BEO at Events? A Complete Guide to Banquet Event Orders

 3. Room Setup

 Event setup takes time.
 Be sure to denote any special setup requirements in your BEO.
-This includes details like vendor setup and electrical needs, audio-visual equipment, preferred table size and type, dance floor dimensions, number of bars, and food display arrangements.
+This includes details like:

 4. Audio Visual Needs

 Audio-visual needs can vary greatly depending on the type of event.
-An intimate dinner might want background music playing over a speaker while a wedding can require special power cords and outlets for entertainment, microphones for speeches, and a projector to display photos of the happy couple.
+An intimate dinner might want background music playing over a speaker, while a wedding can require special power cords and outlets for entertainment.
+You may need microphones for speeches or a projector to display photos of the happy couple.

-Whatever the event requires, make sure to list it in the BEO.
+Whatever the event requires, ensure that it is listed in the BEO.
 Don't forget to include any technical support you may need on-site for assistance during the event.

 Why Are BEOs Important?